 Boarding at Newington is a unique and special experience.
-Having additional access to the school’s teaching and physical resources puts our boarders in the best situation to make the most of what the College has to offer.
+Having additional access to the school’s teaching and physical resources puts our boarders from Years 9 to 12 in the best situation to make the most of what the College has to offer.

 The biggest advantage of our boarding house is our small, close-knit and diverse community.
 The Boarding House consists of 50 boarders who derive from local, rural and international backgrounds.
 This provides a wonderful network whilst at school and long afterwards into professional careers and personal life.